fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 including the one-string compact syntax documented with [Invokers](Invokers.md#compact-format), and the use of [Priorities](Priorities.md).
 Like standard event listener entries, model listeners can provide a `namespace` entry.
 Just one model listener with a particular namespace will be registered on a particular ChangeApplier.

 A model listener declaration block includes three extra features beyond those found in ordinary event listeners.
-Firstly is the possibility of including a member [`path`](#the-path-entry-in-a-model-listener-declaration), which can hold a more complex path specification which the model listener can match on than can be encoded in the single string in a `<shortModelPathReference>`, the ability to filter a change based on its [_source_](#source-tracking-and-filtering-in-model-listener-blocks), using the members
+Firstly is the possibility of including a member [`path`](#the-path-entry-in-a-model-listener-declaration) of type `<modelPathReference>` (a `String` or `Object`), which can hold a more complex path specification for the the model listener match than can be encoded in the single string in a `<shortModelPathReference>`, secondly the ability to filter a change based on its [_source_](#source-tracking-and-filtering-in-model-listener-blocks), using the members
 `includeSource` and `excludeSource`, and finally the possibility that any IoC-resolved material in the listener declaration may match the special context name [`change`](#the-special-context-change-) which corresponds to the model change that the listener is reacting to.
 These entries are described in the linked sections below:

 #### The `path` entry in a model listener declaration ####

-The `path` entry holds basically the same function as the `<shortModelPathReference>` which may be held in the key of the listener declaration, but allows a richer set of path specifications to be used in order to specify which changes this model listener is interested in responding to.
+The `path` entry fulfils the same basic function as the `<shortModelPathReference>` which may form the key of the listener declaration, but allows a richer set of path specifications to be used for specifying which changes this model listener will respond to.
 Note that if the `path` entry is supplied, then the key of the listener will be interpreted as a _namespace_ for the listener rather than as a path specification.

 <table>
     <thead>
         <tr>
-            <th colspan="3">Possible values for the <code>path</code> member of a model listener declaration</th>
+            <th colspan="3">Possible values for the <code>path</code> member of a model listener declaration (first two rows define <code>&lt;modelPathReference&gt;</code>)</th>
         </tr>
         <tr>
             <th>Type</th>